Mr. Stephen Hoel, Blue Mountain Elementary Principal

 A: You know those “Most Interesting Man in the World” commercials?
 Well I am the opposite of that!!
 Other than spending a couple of summers in Las Vegas when my mom lived there, I have never lived more than 50 miles from Longmont.
 I have 2 brothers and 2 sisters.
 Growing up, my dad owned his own business in Longmont and I spent lots of my time working there or for one of several farmers around the area.
 I grew up in Mead and went to school with basically the same 60 kids from Kindergarten through 9th grade.
 I graduated from Skyline High School in the early 90’s and did both my undergrad and grad school work at UNC in Greeley.
 I started working at Northridge Elementary right after college and worked there for 4 years teaching 2nd and 4th grades.
 I was a part of the team that opened Fall River Elementary where I taught 2nd grade again.
 Next I was the assistant principal and then the principal of Prairie Ridge Elementary.
 After 4 years there, I was asked to move to Rocky Mountain Elementary to try to bring some stability to that community.
 I was the principal at Rocky for the last 9 years.

-My wife Christi and I have been married for 20 years and we have two children.
+My wife Christi and I have been married for over 20 years and we have two children.
 My son Camden is 17 and will be a senior this year at Skyline.
 My daughter Chandler will be 13 in a couple of weeks and is an 8th grader at Coal Ridge Middle School.
 The 4 of us and our two dogs live in Frederick.

 Q: Why did you want to come to Blue Mountain?